 The 2019 changes meant that copyright holders could no longer demand settlement fees in these warnings and could not ask for personal information.
 Although warnings from copyright holders may no longer demand cash, users of illegal IPTVs may leave themselves open to prosecution and even higher fines.

 How to Tell If an IPTV Service Is Legal or Illegal

 Most legal IPTV services are big, well-known brands like Netflix and Amazon Prime Video, meaning the biggest legal IPTV services are easily identifiable from their reputations alone.
 But if you come across an IPTV provider you haven’t heard of, how can you tell whether it’s legal?

 There are a few telltale signs you can look for.
-First off, if the IPTV offers its services for free, chances are it’s an illegal one.
+First off, if IPTV offers its services for free, chances are they’re illegal.
 While some TV networks have their own specific IPTV that may offer free streaming services (Channel 4’s All4 service in the UK is one example), the majority of legitimate IPTV services require a subscription to use.

 There are also a few other ways you might be able to tell you’re using an illegal IPTV service: